liuhb86/spark-code-reading/cluster/driver_master.md

 * coresPerExecutor: The number of cores to use on each executor. `spark.executor.cores`.
 See [Executors Scheduling](https://spark.apache.org/docs/latest/spark-standalone.html#executors-scheduling) and [Task Scheduling](../workflow/task_schedule.md)
 * initialExecutorLimit: number of executors this application wants to start with, only used if dynamic allocation is enabled
 * user: from System Property `user.name`.
 Default is "\<unknown\>".

+Then, A **StandaloneAppClient** is created with the `ApplicationDescription` and the master URLs.
+It mains register an RPC endpoint **ClientEndpoint** and talk to the master with it.
+The `ClientEndpoint.registerWithMaster()` is called in the `ClientEndpont.onStart()` to initiate the communication with the cluster master.
+To support high avaliability(HA), it will try to register with all masters and choose only one to communicate.
+It also has retry logic.
+But mainly, it just send a `RegisterApplication` with the `ApplicationDescription` to the master.

+The **master**(`deply/master/Master.scala`) will register the application and start executors for the application.
+How the executor allocates the executors for the appplication is an important part and we will have a separte section below.
+After it's done. the master will reply to the application with message `RegisteredApplication` and the newly created application ID.

+## Executor allocation
+An application can run in Spark cluster in two mode: cluster mode and client mode.
+In cluster mode, the driver program is submitted and run in the cluster; in client mode, the driver runs separated in a client machine.

+`Master.schedule()` mainly allocate resource to driver programs submitted in cluster mode in a round robin manner.
+We will not focus on this part.

+The executor allocation happens in `Master.startExecutorsOnWorkers()` and `Master.scheduleExecutorsOnWorkers()`. **Notice it allocates the exectuors in FIFO manner.** So the first application will get more resouces.
+It seems it won't work well when there are many long-running applications under default settings, which allows an apllication to take infinite cores.

+Basically, it just to satisfy all the need for the first application, then the second, and so on.

+There's also a configuration: `spark.deploy.spreadOut` default to true.
+When it's on, it will allocate the executor to the nodes in a round robin manner.
+It allocates one executor to one node, and then allocates another to a second node and so on; when it's false, it allocate as many executors to the first nodes and the continue with the second node.
+Comments in code
+`
+ // As a temporary workaround before better ways of configuring memory, we allow users to set
+  // a flag that will perform round-robin scheduling across the nodes (spreading out each app
+  // among all the nodes) instead of trying to consolidate each app onto a small # of nodes.
+`

+Also notice one special logic: if coresPerExecutor(`spark.executor.cores`) is not set(the default), it will start one executor on the node and takes all the remaining cores of it; otherwise, it can launch multiple executors on one node, each with specified cores.

+After the executors are allocated, it will launch the executors on the worker nodes.
+We will cover it in next section.